 Which States Require Real ID to Fly?

-As of October 1, 2020 all states and territories will be required to issue the Real ID or an adequate alternative to their citizens.
+All states and territories will be required to issue the Real ID or an adequate alternative to their citizens.
 All residents from these states must have a Real ID or a TSA-approved ID to pass through a TSA checkpoint.

 How Do I Get a Real ID?